diekhans/PrimerS-JuJu/docs/data_formats.md

 *region_3p* cells empty.
 They containing *trans_track* and *trans_id* for each additional transcript.
 No order is required, as the *target_id* connects the rows.
-However, having the continuation row follow The primary row is good for maintaining sanity.
+However, having the continuation row follow the primary row is good for maintaining sanity.

 All other columns in TSV are passed through.
 Other column names starting with *trans_* will be associated with that specific transcripts, while others are